 Family gatherings.
 Just those two words fill me with dread and I start reaching for the anxiety meds.
 It's not that I don't love my family.
 I do.
 Desperately!
 But sometimes the collective parts are like a high-stakes dramatic production, complete with a cast of characters, unexpected plot twists, and enough drama to rival Days of Our Lives.
 In this blog post, I'm going to pull back the curtain on the chaotic world of family get-togethers, where every interaction is a potential powder keg waiting to explode.
 From the subtle snubs to the full-blown meltdowns, saddle up as we take a ride through the ridiculously undulating ride that is a family gathering.

 Shoes on or shoes off: My brothers and I grew up in a household that boasted of rooms we did not enter.
 White sofa.
 White carpet.
 White...well, everything.
 We were allowed to stick our heads in the room, but if any part of our body crossed the threshold, we were toast.
 Burnt toast.
 Our shoes came off outside even if there was no porch overhang.
 Your shoes stayed outside.
 Rain or shine.
-Nothing worse than a soggy shoe liner after a spring shower.
+There's nothing worse than a soggy shoe liner after a spring shower.
 Ugh.
 So when I grew up, got married, and started my own family, I thought yeah, I get to be the boss and if I wanna wear shoes in the house, I'm going to pirouette all the way down the hall in my cowboy boots.
 (I was so naive back then!
 It would seem my husband grew up in the same kind of household, but he swore an oath to the Keepers of the Shoes.
 Now, when we have a family gathering, there are shoes lined up for miles.
 Big shoes, size twelve.
 Little shoes, size toddler.
 Let's face it.
 Every family gathering is an opportunity to die on that hill.
 I can assure you, wearing shoes in the house or not isn't worth the debate battle comin', but if I see someone who might have slipped through my husband's shoe radar, I turn a blind eye and focus on the battle to come--the seating arrangements.

 The Battle for the Head of the Table: Let's start with the most iconic scene of any family gathering – the seating arrangement.
 You've all seen it.
 Normal Rockwell's picture of the perfect Thanksgiving dinner where Dad is at the head of the table carving the perfect turkey.
 The place settings are perfect.
 The food is perfect.
 The clothes are perfect.
 Everything is perfect.
 Just to be clear, that does not happen in my house.
 Whether it's Thanksgiving dinner or Christmas or someone's birthday bash, if the shindig is at my house, there's only one Head Wrangler at our table who just happens to wear two hats.
 (Remember the shoe police?) :) Add a Head of the Table hat too.
 If someone accidentally sits in the seat at the end of the table, you will politely, but firmly, be asked to move.
 Sometimes, it's a scene straight out of a sitcom.
 Ever picture the characters of Gunsmoke sitting around the Thanksgiving table?
 Do you really think Marshal Dillion is gonna let Festus sit at the head of the table?